RedHatRanger/header/README.md

 ### Optional Vim Integration

-To automatically insert or update headers when editing YAML files, add the following to your `~/.vimrc`:
+To automatically insert or update headers when editing YAML files, add the following to your `~/.vimrc` (or globally in `/etc/vim/vimrc`):

 ```vim
 autocmd BufRead,BufNewFile *.yml,*.yaml !header %